mtranthien38-png/hoangthiende/README.md

 n the missions the player earns money and collect weapons to upgrade his ship in the shop after a mission.
 Drakonas will be a classic shoot 'em up game build with the Three.js library.
 The idea is based on Raptor: Call of the shadows
 Drakonas will be a classic shoot 'em up game build with the Three.js library.
 The idea is based on Raptor: Call of the shadows.
-A classic dos game published by Apogn the missions the player earns money and collect weapons to upgrade his ship in the shop after a mission the missions the player earns money and collect weapons to upgrade his ship in the shop after a misn the missions the player earns money and collect weapons to
-Drakonas will be a classic shoot 'em up game build with the Three.js library.
+A classic dos game published by Apogn the missions the player earns money and collect weapons to upgrade his ship in the shop after a mission the missions the player earns money and collect weapons to upgrade hi s ship in the shop after a misn the missions the player earns money and collect weapons to Drakonas will be a classic shoot 'em up game build with the Three.js library.
 The idea is based on Raptor: Call of th e shadows.
 A classic dos game published by Apogn the missions n.
 Drakonas will be a classic shoot 'em up game build with the Three.js library.
 The idea is based on Raptor: Call of the shadows.
 A classic dos game published by Apogn the missions